flammie/omorfi/pages/Database-processing.md

 ## New para ##

 Is our classification to the word that contains _all_ the information that is required to inflect it properly in _omorfi_ systems. **Not guessable**.
 This classification is detailed in other wiki pages: .
-This is encoded as a `list`.
+This is encoded as a `string`.

 Note that this encodes all the information of other variables so it can be expanded to all other variables, or other variables can be used to guess this one.

+## UPOS

+Universal POS is a POS value drawn from [Universal dependencies](https://universaldependencies.org) standard.
+This is the main POS value used in omorfi since 2015.

 ## POS ##

-The POS used by omorfi is strictly limited to morphological features that can be seen from the inflection of the word.  **Not guessable**.
+The legacy POS value used by omorfi is strictly limited to morphological features that can be seen from the inflection of the word.  **Not guessable**.
 It works like this: Nouns inflect in case/number forms, Adjectives have comparative derivation on top of that.
 Verbs inflect in tense/mood and person forms among others.
 Particles do not inflect.
 This is encoded as `string in ['N', 'A', 'V', 'P']`

 ## Homonym ##